MRRP-lab/equipment-info/arms.md

 If your trajectories are complex, is also worth looking into [MoveIt](https://moveit.picknik.ai/main/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.html), open-source motion planning software for robot arms.

-## Installation
+# Install using `ros2_shell`

+If you are using our pre-built apptainer, launch the shell and navigate to a new ROS2 workspace.

+# Installing from Source

+The following steps are only needed if you're installing from scratch on your own machine, where you have sudo permissions.
+This guide assumes you have already installed ROS2 Jazzy.

 ### ur_robot_driver

-Necessary for control of both the physical and simulated robot.
+The driver is necessary for control of both the physical and simulated robot.
 Install with:

 ```bash
 sudo apt install ros-jazzy-ur